-Before you start the installation procedure, read the system requirements and certification documentation to ensure that your environment meets the minimum installation requirements for the components you are installing.
-Both of these documents are available on Oracle Technology Network (OTN).
+Before you install Oracle Unified Directory or any related products, check the certification matrix and system requirements to ensure that your environment meets the minimum requirements for the products you are installing.
+The following documents are available on the Oracle Technology Network (OTN):

-The certification document covers supported installation types, platforms, operating systems, databases, JDKs, and third-party products:
+The certification matrix contains information about supported installation types, platforms, operating systems, databases, JDKs, and third-party products.

-On Windows systems you cannot install the Oracle Unified Directory software if you do not have administrator privileges.
+On Windows systems you must have administrator privileges to install the Oracle Unified Directory software.

 Before running the installer, set the